Sujoy1/Blinds-Eye/BlindsEye/README.md

 # BlindsEye
-IoT based real-time surrounding identification and object detection
+An IoT based real-time surrounding identification and object detection